hrfang/hrfang.github.io/_posts/2021-07-16-from-ensemble-methods-to-model-averaging-in-deep-learning.md

 Here is an example to combine the merits of boosting and neural networks.
-[Moghimi et al. (2016)][boost_cnn_paper] applied GD-MCBoost [(Saberian & Vasconcelos, 2011)][mcboost_paper] with convolutional neural networks, called BoostCNN, for multiclass classification.
+[Moghimi et al. (2016)][boost_cnn_paper] applied GD-MCBoost [(Saberian & Vasconcelos, 2011)][mcboost_paper] with convolutional neural networks for multiclass classification.
-They reported the improved accuracy by BoostCNN on multiple datasets.
+Their method, called BoostCNN, improved the predictive accuracy on multiple datasets in the experiments.
 The following picture shows the result on [CIFAR-10][cifar_datasets].

 [cifar_datasets]: https://www.cs.toronto.edu/~kriz/cifar.html

 ![BoostCNN CIFAR-10 result]({{ '/assets/images/mcboost_cnn_cfar10.png' | relative_url }} )

 Figure 2.
-CIFAR-10 classification error rate with single CNN, Bagging (i.e. simple averaging), and BoostCNN.
+CIFAR-10 classification error rate with single CNN, Bagging (simple averaging), and BoostCNN.
 Image source: [Moghimi et al. (2016)][boost_cnn_paper]

 [Moghimi et al. (2016)][boost_cnn_paper] trained 9
 convolutional neural networks for each ensemble:
-Bagging (i.e. simple averaging), BoostCNNs with and without reset.
+Bagging (simple averaging), and BoostCNNs with and without reset.
 A practical trick for BoostCNN is hinted in Figure 2.
 The recommendation is to initialize each base learner with the last trained base learner (without reset).
 The result is better than that with randomized